Eng 121 - Syllabus Online

 Course requirements and supplies

-• A reliable computer and basic computer experience.
+• A reliable computer and basic computer experience are necessary and all student's responsibility to participate in this course.

 • MS Word 2003 or higher is required; all work must be submitted in MS Word 2003 or higher.